 Best for: developers and managers who have already stopped writing most of the code themselves and want to coordinate agent work from chat and issue trackers rather than from an editor.
 If you are still hands-on-keyboard most of the day, this is not the right fit.

-5. Bodega One (standalone IDE, one-time purchase)
+5. Bodega One Code (standalone IDE, free for personal use)

-Bodega One is the option for Roo Code users who want to leave the VS Code extension world entirely.
+Bodega One Code is the option for Roo Code users who want to leave the VS Code extension world entirely.
 It is a standalone Electron desktop app with the Monaco editor, AI chat, an autonomous coding agent, and 15 LLM provider presets (9 local, 5 cloud, plus custom).
 Windows, macOS, Linux.
 Local-first architecture.
 Air-gap mode with network egress blocking.

 Honest tradeoffs you need to know:

 - We are not open source.
 Roo was Apache 2.0.
-Bodega One is a commercial product.
+Bodega One Code is a commercial product.
 If open source is a hard requirement, pick Cline, Continue, or Kilo.

 - We are not a VS Code extension.
 We are a standalone IDE.
 Your muscle memory, keybindings, and VS Code extensions do not carry over.
 If you need to stay in VS Code, pick Cline, Continue, or Kilo.